-- Clinical staff provided patients' care and treatment in line with current guidelines. - Patients were treated with dignity and respect.
+- Patients were treated with dignity and respect.
 Staff took care to protect patients' privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system worked efficiently to respond to patients' needs. - The frequency of appointments was agreed between the dentist and the patient, giving due regard to National Institute of Health and Care Excellence (NICE) guidelines. - There was effective leadership and a culture of continuous improvement. - Staff felt involved, supported and worked as a team. - Staff and patients were asked for feedback about the services provided. - Complaints were dealt with positively and efficiently. - The practice had information governance arrangements.